Aga Khan III: Publications

 He authored several books and papers, including India in Transition (1918), which broached the subject of the political conditions in pre-Partition India, and his autobiography, The Memoirs of Aga Khan: World Enough and Time (1954).
 In his book India in Transition, Shah proposed the idea of a South Asiatic Federation in which India would be reorganized into autonomous states within a federal framework.
 His proposal was among the early detailed plans advocating federalism in colonial India.

-Shah's mausoleum in Aswan, Egypt.
+Muhammad Shah's mausoleum in Aswan, Egypt.

-Mausoleum of Shah on the Nile.
+Mausoleum of Muhammad Shah on the Nile.

 Death and succession

 Shah was succeeded by his grandson, Karim al-Husseini, who became the 49th Imam of the Nizari Ismaili Muslims and assumed the title Aga Khan IV.
 At the time of his death on 11 July 1957, he was surrounded by his family members in Versoix.
 His last words were repeating the verses of the Quran.

-On July 12, a solicitor brought Shah's will from London to Geneva and read it before the family.
+On July 12, a solicitor brought Shah's will from London to Geneva and read it before the family:

+"Ever since the time of my ancestor Ali, the first Imam, that is to say over a period of thirteen hundred years, it has always been the tradition of our family that each Imam chooses his successor at his absolute and unfettered discretion from amongst any of his descendants, whether they be sons or remote male issue and in these circumstances and in view of the fundamentally altered conditions in the world in very recent years due to the great changes which have taken place including the discoveries of atomic science, I am convinced that it is in the best interest of the Shia Muslim Ismailia Community that I should be succeeded by a young man who has been brought up and developed during recent years and in the midst of the new age and who brings a new outlook on life to his office as Imam.

+For these reasons, I appoint my grandson Karim, the son of my own son, Aly Salomone Khan to succeed to the title of Aga Khan and to the Imam and Pir of all Shia Ismailian followers.

+I desire that my successor shall, during the first seven years of his Imamat, be guided on questions of general Imamat Policy, by my said wife, Yvette called Yve Blanche Labrousse Om Habibeh, the Begum Aga Khan, who has been familiar for many years with the problems facing my followers, and in whose wise judgment, I place the greatest confidence.
+I warn my successor to the Imamat, never to do anything during his Imamat that would reduce the responsibility of the Imam for the maintenance of the true Shia Imami Ismaili faith, as developed historically from the time of my ancestor Ali, the founder until my own."